CenterForDigitalHumanities/navplace-viewer/CONTRIBUTING.md

 You want a web server because the viewer's main usage requires asking the internet for resources by their URI, like https://store.rerum.io/v1/id/11111.
 Opening the viewer through your filesystem as opposed to a web server will cause errors when trying to pull in resources from the web.
 Feel free to try.

-## Ready to Start Contributing!

-You may contribute to the code directly through its repository or by making a fork in your own repository space.
-Please make a new branch, and when you are a finished open a pull request targeting the `main` branch.
-The pull request will be reviewed.

 Make sure Git is installed on your machine.
 For download and installation instruction, [head to the Git guide](https://git-scm.com/downloads).
 Note this can also be achieved by install [GitHub for Desktop](https://desktop.github.com/).

 The following is a git shell example for installing the app on your local machine.